JakePartusch/notlify/README.md

 ### What is Notlify?

-Notlify is primarily an example of building a Platform as a Service with AWS technologies.
+Notlify is an example of building a PaaS with AWS technologies, including S3, CloudFront, and the CDK.
+Notlify is not intended to be a production hosting service, but rather an example of a platform built entirely with TypeScript, Serverless AWS resources, and with independent deployment isolation.

+### Notlify Features

 - **Static Websites** Websites with static assets are all supported.
 They are continuously deployed on commit to an S3 bucket with a CloudFront distribution.
 - **Custom GitHub Action** Notlify applications are simply deployed with a custom GitHub Action